NMSHMM Mission Statement and Chapter History

 The New Mexico Hazardous Waste Management Society

 The NMHWMS was formed in Albuquerque in 1984 as a professional organization of persons involved in the hazardous waste management field.
 This organizations served as a forum for interaction among professionals of widely varying endeavors and perspectives.
-Membership included members of academia, employees of our National Laboratories, public employees, and private consultants.
-Over the years, the NMHWMS established itself as the premier professional organization in the state, at one time claiming over 200 members.

-The Roadrunner Chapter of the ACHMM
+The Roadrunner Chapter of the AHMP

 The New Mexico Society of Hazardous Materials Managers

 With similar missions, members recognized the benefits of the affiliation and also the complications resulting from the two organizations attempting to coexist with each other.
 Consequently, the NMHWMS and the Roadrunner Chapter merged in 1998 to form NMSHMM.
 The merger, which included a rewrite of the Roadrunner Chapter’s bylaws, was effected with a majority vote of the membership.
 One of the major goals of the new bylaws was to maintain a membership arrangement that continued to encourage participation and professional growth of CHMM and non-CHMM members.
-The national organization requires each chapter to have CHMMs as officers.
-NMSHMM bylaws incorporate this provision by recognizing two types of membership: "Certified" and "Affiliate."
-The only difference between the types is that as Certified members, CHMMs may hold elective offices.
-Affiliate members (non-CHMMs) still enjoy all the benefits of membership, including the opportunity to serve as Committee Chairs and At-Large Directors, but may not serve as President, President-Elect, Secretary or Treasurer until the CHMM certification is obtained.